christopherkindl/twitter-data-pipeline-using-airflow-and-apache-spark/README.md

 Upload the final Airflow DAG to the corresponding path as explaind in the MWAA environment setup guide.
 Go to the Airflow user interface and start the DAG by switching the button to `On` (**Hint:** use a date in the past to trigger the DAG immediately).

 Useful housekeeping things to know:
-- Log files can be accessed through clicking on the colored status squares which are shown in the [Tree view](https://airflow.apache.org/docs/apache-airflow/stable/ui.html)
+- Log files can be accessed through clicking on the colored status squares which appear in the [Tree view](https://airflow.apache.org/docs/apache-airflow/stable/ui.html) mode
 - When spark steps are running, you can watch it in Amazon EMR (**AWS management console** > **EMR** > **Clusters**) directly and see how the steps are executed
 - Log files of Spark jobs are not shown in the Airflow generated log files, they have to be enabled when configuring the EMR cluster by providing a S3 path (see the example in readme section **Interaction between Airflow and Amazon EMR**)